Research

 Working Papers and Work in Progress

-Effects of school meals on nutrition: Evidence from the start of the school year, Draft coming soon
+Effects of school meals on nutrition: Evidence from the start of the school year

 Legal Representation in Disability Claims